kcorra26/CheckersGroupGame/README.md

 of checkers but will once it is integrated with checkers.py and utilizes an actual Game object.
-Similarly, because the bot is more attuned to the actual rules of checkers but the gui only runs game.move_piece() when a move is returned by list_moves() which is a predetermined set of locations that have been made up for testing purposes, this creates errors
+Similarly, because the bot is more attuned to the actual rules of checkers but the gui only runs game.move_piece() when a move is returned by list_moves() which is a predetermined set of locations that have been made up for testing purposes, this causes errors

 Running the TUI